How to Massage a Dog with Arthritis – Vet Approved Tips

 Conclusion

 Massaging your dog can help prevent pain caused by arthritis.
 However, you have to do it carefully and gently.
-Don’t push on the joints directly, or you could injure them further.
+Do not push on the joints directly, or you could injure them further.
 Instead, you should focus on the tense muscle groups around the joints.
 Only use light strokes—deep tissue massage can be dangerous if you aren’t a professional.